Good Samaritans save puppy pulled from burning trailer on I-595 in Davie

 “When we got there, there was this little doggie, and they were trying to pull him out,” said Trujillo.
 “They pulled him out, and then he was completely, I think, dead.
 It was just dead.”

-Coco, a 7-month-old dachshund, had no pulse.
+Coco, a 7-month-old basset hound, had no pulse.
 The puppy was suffering from smoke inhalation.

 Coco’s owner, Pedro Hernandez, was driving from Orlando to a local hospital to deliver COVID supplies.
 He said his puppy was in the camper when it suddenly caught fire.